PANDEF hails Buhari over Arase’s appointment as PSC Chairman

 ***Commends Senate for its speedy confirmation of Arase’s nomination

-THE Pan-Niger Delta Forum, PANDEF, led by the South South leader, Chief Edwin Clark has hailed President Muhammadu Buhari over the appointment of former Inspector- General of Police, IGP, Solomon Arase, retd as the Chairman of Police Service Commission, PSC.
+THE Pan-Niger Delta Forum, PANDEF, led by the South-South leader, Chief Edwin Clark has hailed President Muhammadu Buhari over the appointment of former Inspector-General of Police, IGP, Solomon Arase, retd as the Chairman of the Police Service Commission, PSC.

 In a statement on Thursday by PANDEF National Publicity Secretary, Ken Robinson, it said that it was particularly happy and impressed that President Buhari in this instance, recognized and rewarded competence, patriotism, and love for the nation which are the virtues that the former Inspector-General of Police boldly upholds and bespeaks.